Induction cooktop stoves heat twice as fast as a conventional hob, using half the current.

 However, an induction geyser is a good option; half the power too, I would presume.

 In a few months I'll do a page on an induction hot water geyser.
-Meantime, local South Africans can contact Mel Hickman at GP composites for advice on solar products.

 Bernard Preston is a greenie, turned solar junkie.
 Whilst not choosing to go off the grid, because of the heavy cost of a large battery bank, or off the water mains, because of regular droughts in Southern Africa, he has successfully made every attempt to become large independent of the utilities; modern devices such as induction cooktop stoves simply make it easier.